Under section 19(2) of the Freedom of Information Act 2000, public authorities are required to produce a Publication Scheme.

 - The manners in which we intend to publish the information

 - Whether a charge will be made for it

 The Information Commissioner's Office in consultation with the National Police Chief's Council (NPCC) has issued a 'Classes of Information' definition document for a new Model Publication Scheme for all 44 police services in England, Wales and Northern Ireland.

-Whilst PSNI do not normally charge for information it provides through the Publication Scheme, the information in the Publication Scheme will be free of charge unless we consider the cost to be excessive.
-Any charges made will be in line with guidance issued by the Information Commissioner’s Office
+While we do not normally charge for information we provide through the Publication Scheme, the information in the Publication Scheme will be free of charge unless we consider the cost to be excessive.
+Any charges made will be in line with the guidance issued by the Information Commissioner's Office.

 We are committed to providing equal access to information for everyone.
 Information will be made available on request in alternative formats, such as Braille, large print and in other languages for those not fluent in English.